Health Benefits of CBDV

-Although the cannabis sativa plant produces over 100 chemical compounds that are occur naturally in the plant – collectively known as “phytocannabinoids” – research into these compounds is still in its infancy and only a few have been extensively studied.
+Although the cannabis sativa plant produces over 100 chemical compounds that are occur naturally in the plant – collectively known as “phytocannabinoids” – research is still in its infancy, and only a few have been extensively studied.

 One study also found that CBDV possesses strong anticonvulsant properties in a broad range of seizure models.
 The researchers found that normal motor function was not significantly affected by CBDV.

-The authors concluded that further work is required to determine the anticonvulsant mechanism of CBDV, but the significant anticonvulsant effects and favorable motor side effect profile demonstrated in the study identify CBDV as a potential standalone anti-epileptic drug or as a clinically useful adjunctive treatment alongside other anti-epileptic drugs for treating chronic epilepsy.
+Although little is known about the effects of this cannabinoid in the body, research to date has shown that CBDV may be an effective anticonvulsant agent and may also help with nausea and bone healing.
+Further work is required to determine the anticonvulsant mechanism of CBDV, but the significant anticonvulsant effects and favorable motor side effect profile demonstrated in the study identify CBDV as a potential anti-epileptic drug or as a clinically useful treatment alongside other anti-epileptic drugs for treating chronic epilepsy.

 Finally, CBDV may be involved in bone healing and may help with fractures as well.
 Its beneficial effects on bone formation and fracture healing were first uncovered in 2007 in a study published in the journal Calcified Tissue International.
 The researchers found CBDV may stimulate stem cells leading to bone formation and act via CB2 cannabinoid receptor-dependent mechanisms

 Cannabidiol (CBD) is a remarkable compound found in the cannabis plant.
 Numerous clinical studies, some sponsored by the U.S government, have shown CBD to have extraordinary potential in treating a wide range of health problems including arthritis, Alzheimer’s, epilepsy, Parkinson’s disease and diabetes.
 Stay tuned for any news on CBD, CBDV and other herbal remedies.